celeritas-project/celeritas/CONTRIBUTING.rst

 All submissions to the Celeritas project are automatically licensed under the terms of :ref:`the project copyright <code_copyright>` as formalized by the `GitHub terms of service`_.
+The person who writes a line of code is its author and copyright holder, but the new code should be the shared responsibility of the project rather than the exclusive property of a single contributor.
+Celeritas is a collaborative project with *collective* ownership.

 .. _GitHub terms of service: https://docs.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license